dasigjp/Home_Ear_TinyML/README.md

 The Sub Device is a wearable wristwatch-like companion designed to receive and interpret alerts from the main Home Ear device.
 It uses TinyML, wireless modules (LoRa/BLE/Wi-Fi), LED indicators, haptic feedback, and visual displays to provide context-aware notifications based on sound detection (e.g., fire alarm, school bell, car horn).

 🧠 Features
-📡 Wireless Communication – Connects to the main Home Ear unit via LoRa/BLE/Wi-Fi
+📡 Wireless Communication – Connects to the main Home Ear unit via LoRa

 🧠 TinyML Sound Categorization – Classifies alerts like alarms, bells, or emergencies